ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types.md

 Cons:

 - Additional Overhead: `Enum`s require a bit more code and syntax compared to `Literal`s.
-- Slightly Heavier: While typically negligible, there is a bit more runtime overhead as `Enum`s are actual objects.
+- Slightly Heavier: While typically negligible, there is a bit more runtime overhead as `Enum`s are objects.

 When to Use: